Mark Schweiker: Governor

 Schweiker had decided against a run for the governor's office in 2002 and was preparing to finish out his term when the September 11 terrorist attack occurred.
 Ridge resigned as governor on October 5, 2001, to join the Bush administration as Homeland Security Advisor.

-Schweiker began preparing for the transition as acting governor on September 20, and was formally sworn in as Pennsylvania's 44th governor on the day of Ridge's resignation.
+Schweiker began preparing for the transition as governor on September 20, and was formally sworn in as Pennsylvania's 44th governor on the day of Ridge's resignation.
 By provision of the Pennsylvania Constitution, Robert Jubelirer, the President Pro Tempore of the State Senate, became lieutenant governor.
-This became a matter of some controversy as Jubelirer retained his leadership position and seat in the state senate.
+This became a matter of controversy as Jubelirer retained his leadership position and seat in the State Senate.

 In the wake of the terrorist attacks, Schweiker moved to secure Pennsylvania's five nuclear reactors, created the Governor's Task Force on Security by executive order, and expanded the ranks of the Pennsylvania State Police.
 Schweiker also faced budget shortfalls due to the economic collapse following the attacks and a crisis in the School District of Philadelphia.

 Schweiker negotiated the state takeover of the school district and also was the first governor of Pennsylvania to put state funds into pre-school activities.
-He also passed the most significant tort reform measures in recent decades, when he replaced Ridge, a former trial lawyer less inclined to push those measures.
+He also passed tort reform measures, replacing Ridge, a former trial lawyer who was less inclined to push those measures.

-Schweiker's most famous contribution as governor came in July 2002, during the Quecreek Mine rescue in Somerset County, when he personally oversaw the 77-hour operation that saved the lives of all nine trapped coal miners from the Quecreek mine.
+Schweiker oversaw the Quecreek Mine rescue in Somerset County, in July 2002, a 77-hour operation that saved the lives of all nine trapped coal miners from the Quecreek mine.
 Following the rescue, Schweiker implemented a series of new safety procedures to provide better protection for miners.

 Schweiker held to his decision not to stand for the 2002 governor's race despite several polls that showed him with a comfortable lead in a hypothetical match-up with eventual Democratic nominee Ed Rendell.
 However, he did send out a news release as a joke on April Fools' Day announcing his intention to run.
 Rendell won the election and was sworn in as Schweiker's successor on January 21, 2003.

 Schweiker was named to the PoliticsPA list of "Sy Snyder's Power 50" list of influential individuals in Pennsylvania politics in 2003.